tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

-    I should tell you a little more about the Blacksmith, but I don't want to hold up the rest of the story.
+    I should tell you a little more about the Blacksmith, but I don’t want to hold up the rest of the story.
-    I'll just say that he was a very wise man.
+    I’ll just say that he was a very wise man.
 He spoke easily with people, and he listened carefully to animals.
-    He wasn't only a skilled Blacksmith, but also a clever Armourer, and a reliable Farrier.
+    He wasn’t only a skilled Blacksmith, but also a clever Armourer, and a reliable Farrier.

 Shoes
 -----